Trading Education

 • Below cup bottom: Wide stop for long-term position trades; requires much smaller position size.
 This is a “set it and forget it” stop.

 Factor in exchange risk by splitting large positions across platforms.
-Also, check funding rates — extreme positive rates on perpetual futures create a “tax” on your long position.
-Factor in liquidity — use limit orders to avoid slippage on breakout candles.
-High funding rates can often lead to “long squeezes” that target handle stops.
+Also, check funding rates - extreme positive rates on perpetual futures create a tax on your long position.
+Use limit orders to avoid slippage on breakout candles.
+High funding rates can often lead to long squeezes that target handle stops.

 What is the cup and handle pattern success rate?